opencast/opencast/docs/guides/admin/docs/configuration/security.aai.md

     enabled=true

+For bootstrapping purposes, you might want to configure the AAI bootstrap user:

+    bootstrap.user.id=<AAI ID>

+That user will be assigned ROLE_ADMIN at login time.
+This enables you to access the administrative UI and configure user authorization without the need to fiddle with the database directly.
+Once user authorization has been setup, disable the AAI bootstrap user.

 Since the HTTP request header names required by the AAI login handler are specific to Shibboleth Federations, you will need to first adjust the following properties.